GEAR AND OPERATIONS

 - Storms

-GENERAL GEAR TYPES AND OPERATION METHODS
+GENERAL GEAR TYPES

 Protective Structures

 Structures that are no more than 12 inches from the bottom are allowed on your leased grounds without any additional authorizations.
-If you are using structures greater than 12 inches off the bottom and/or want to mark each structure with a buoy, the Joint Permit Application must be submitted to receive authorization under VMRC’s General Permit #4.
+If you are using structures greater than 12 inches off the bottom and/or want to mark structures with a buoy, the Joint Permit Application must be submitted to receive authorization under VMRC’s General Permit #4.
 And, if you are using floating or suspended structures, or want to place structures on state-owned bottomlands without obtaining an oyster planting ground lease, a Joint Permit Application must be submitted for approval.

 Tumbling and Sorting